Our Goal: Level the Playing Field

 - Many organizations work to strengthen social housing.
 Great groups like Pivot Legal Society, ACORN, the BC Non-Profit Housing Association, BC Housing, and the Canadian Mortgage and Housing Corporation do important work to grow the supply of shelters, transition housing, and social housing to serve the most vulnerable in our society.
 We are allies in this work.
 However, Gen Squeeze focuses our change-making efforts on policies, programs, and projects to shape the much larger, less-subsidized component of the housing market (see the figure below).
 If we're successful in reining in costs (e.g. land costs) across the system, all components of the housing continuum will be easier and cheaper to build.

-We'll measure progress by tracking vacancy rates — shooting for the widely-accepted, healthy range of 3-5% — and by turning to the comprehensive scores produced by the Canadian Rental Housing Index.
+We'll measure progress by tracking vacancy rates — shooting for the widely-accepted, healthy range of about 3%* — and by turning to the comprehensive scores produced by the Canadian Rental Housing Index.